Browe through this collection of frequent questions about the Self-Adjusting File (SAF) System, its clinical usage, operation and maintenance:

-The best documented results were achieved when the SAF was used in a sequence of continuous irrigation of NaOCl and EDTA.
+The best results achieved when SAF Infinitum is used with the combination of NaOCl and HEDP.
 The recommended operation and irrigation protocol for the SAF System can be found in the Clinical Guidelines.

 The Self-Adjusting File (SAF) performs several procedures at the same time, and replaces a sequence of operations conventionally carried by the dentist.
 It shapes the canal, cleans and effectively irrigates the canal with copious amounts of sodium hypochlorite, and sonically agitates the irrigant to make it more active.
 This way, a single instrument replaces a number of procedures – sequential instrument replacement, irrigation protocols, irrigant agitation, etc. This allows saving time and performing the procedure more efficiently.

-In the few years that the SAF is in the market, it has been the subject of dozens of scientific researches, by renowned researchers from around the world which were intrigued by its revolutionary mode of operation.
+In the few years that the SAF is in the market, it has been the subject of over 200 scientific researches, by renowned researchers from around the world which were intrigued by its revolutionary mode of operation.

 The vast majority of articles have shown the supremacy of the Self-adjusting File over the traditional rotary instruments and hand files.
 Some researches, however, were not done according to the Clinical Guidelines for the SAF System – by not choosing the right size of SAF (by length or by diameter), by not using the irrigation correctly (type of solution or flow rate), etc.